Earned Income Credit Table: Find Out If You Qualify

 |If your filing status is:||Number of Qualifying Children|

-The earned income credit gives low-income taxpayers an extra credit on their tax return as a reward for earning income and helping support their family.
+The earned income tax credit gives low-income taxpayers an extra credit on their tax return as a reward for earning income and helping support their families.
 The credit can increase for taxpayers with qualifying children.
-In fact, for some taxpayers, this tax break could be worth over $6,000 for the 2017 tax filing year.
+In fact, for some taxpayers, this tax break could be worth as much as $6,660.

 Do I Qualify for the Earned Income Tax Credit?